 Compensation for Victims of Defective Products in West Virginia

 The damages an injured consumer could receive from a product liability lawsuit can encompass virtually all financial losses relating to the incident, including lost wages, property loss, disability costs, and hospital bills.
 Damages can also include non-economic losses, such as the victim’s physical pain, emotional suffering, mental anguish, lost quality of life, or loss of consortium.
 In some cases, if the courts deem the defendant grossly negligent, the plaintiff could also receive punitive damages as a way to punish the defendant.
 The more experienced your West Virginia product liability lawyer is, the better your chances of securing maximum financial compensation.

 Tiano O’Dell, PLLC | West Virginia Product Liability Attorneys

 Product liability lawsuits have the potential to turn into extremely complex affairs and most companies keep legal teams on retainer should an issue arise.
 For this reason, it is important to secure reliable legal representation in the event you were injured by a dangerous or defective product.
-At Tiano O’Dell, PLLC, we want to help our clients throughout West Virginia recover the damages they rightfully deserve after suffering injuries.
-If you have questions about West Virginia’s product liability laws or wish to discuss a case, contact us online or by calling our office at (304) 720-6700.
+At Tiano O’Dell, PLLC, we want to help our clients in Charleston and throughout West Virginia recover the damages they rightfully deserve after suffering injuries.
+If you have questions about West Virginia’s product liability laws or wish to discuss a case, contact us online or call our office at (304) 720-6700.